-Conducted a year-long trade compliance investigation for a global tech company, involving a Commerce Department subpoena and a federal criminal inquiry, concerning the company’s Middle East operations and sanctions compliance.
+Conducted a year-long trade compliance investigation for a global consumer technology company, involving a Commerce Department subpoena and a federal criminal inquiry, concerning the company's Middle East distributors and sanctions compliance.

 Counseled multinational companies with operations and investments in Russia on compliance with new sanctions laws and contingency planning for potential escalation in sanctions.

 Participated in week-long trip to Cuba with a group of U.S. sanctions practitioners to meet with Cuban government officials and representatives from local industry regarding sanctions-compliant opportunities for U.S. persons in Cuba (February 2016).

 Developed global compliance manuals for a foreign bank relating to sanctions, anti-money laundering and diamond trafficking.

 Advised a U.S. bank on Russia sanctions compliance and due diligence into Russian affiliated investors relating to a major infrastructure finance project.